rust-lang/book/src/ch01-00-introduction.md

 Welcome to “The Rust Programming Language,” an introductory book about Rust.
 Rust is a programming language that’s focused on safety, speed, and concurrency.
-Its design lets you create programs that have the performance and control of a low-level language, but with helpful abstractions that feel like a high-level language.
-The Rust community welcomes all programmers who have their experience in languages like C and are looking for a safer alternative, as well as programmers from languages like Python who are looking for ways to write code that performs better without losing expressiveness.
+Its design lets you create programs that have the performance and control of a low-level language, but with the powerful abstractions of a high-level language.
+These properties make Rust suitable for programmers who have experience in languages like C and are looking for a safer alternative, as well as those from languages like Python who are looking for ways to write code that performs better without sacrificing expressiveness.

-Rust performs the majority of its safety checks and memory management decisions at compile time, so that your program's runtime isn't impacted.
-This makes it useful in a number of use cases that other languages aren’t good at: embedding in other languages, programs with specific space and time requirements, and writing low-level code, like device drivers and operating systems.
+Rust performs the majority of its safety checks and memory management decisions at compile time, so that your program's runtime performance isn't impacted.
+This makes it useful in a number of use cases that other languages aren’t good at: programs with predictable space and time requirements, embedding in other languages, and writing low-level code, like device drivers and operating systems.
 It's also great for web applications: it powers the Rust package registry site, crates.io!
 We're excited to see what *you* create with Rust.

 This book is written for a reader who already knows how to program in at least one programming language.
 After reading this book, you should be comfortable